 Yep.
 Apparently the mighty, world-conquering leader of the Slayers most threatening ability is the power to blow bubbles of energy at his opponents.

-And speaking of the brigands, two of them were particularly noteworthy.
-Kegan was played by a young Liam Neeson and Ruhn by Robbie Coltrane.
+And speaking of the brigands, two of them, Ruhn and Keegan were particularly noteworthy because the former was played by a young Liam Neeson, and the latter by Robbie Coltrane.

 Another thing is that magic appears to exist on the world of Krull, which kind of clashes (pardon the pun) with the Beast and his Slayers, which are more science fiction-based.